balena-io-experimental/balena-azure-iot-hub/README.md

 # Azure IoT Hub integration with balena

 Azure IoT Hub is a managed service that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 You can read more about it [here](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub).
-Here we present a simple example of integrating IoT hub with the [balena platform](https://www.balena.io/what-is-balena/).
+To integrate IoT Hub with the [balena platform](https://www.balena.io/what-is-balena/), follow the steps below.

-##1.
-Create and configure an Azure IoT Hub##
+## 1. Create and configure an Azure IoT Hub

 **Before you begin**
 Before you begin, you will need to create an Azure account.
 You can set up a free trial or pay as you go account [here](https://azure.microsoft.com/en-us/free/).